OkungbowaGodspower/Zaapp-Alx-Porfolio-Project/README.md

 ## Features
 - **User Authentication**: Ensures that only authenticated users can access their financial information.
-- **Persistent Balance**: User balances are stored and persist even after logging out and logging back in.
+- **Persistent Balance**: User balances are stored and persist even after logging out and back in.
 - **Savings Goals**: Create multiple savings plans with target amounts, track progress, add funds, and withdraw once goals are reached.
 - **Invest in Stocks**: Choose from available stocks with specific return percentages, invest, and calculate returns over different time durations.
 - **Invest in Mutual Funds**: Select from various mutual funds, invest for custom durations, and see estimated returns.